 We normally always camp at a family festival, as the kids love this element of the weekend.
 Unfortunately, there is no on-site camping at Victorious and whilst there are various options suggested on the Victorious website we opted for the off-site family camping at Farlington Playing fields as it included free shuttle buses to the festival ( camping for the weekend Friday- Monday circa £120).
 Other options included accommodation within Portsmouth university, holiday lets and nearby campsites.

-It is a shame that there is no camping at the festival as it does add to the experience and we did miss the convenience of just being able to wander back to the tent for jumpers/ sunscreen as the British weather determines and just for a little “time out” from it all.
+It is a shame that there is no camping at the festival as it does add to the experience and make a festival more child friendly.
+We did miss the convenience of just being able to wander back to the tent for jumpers/ sunscreen as the British weather determines and just for a little “time out” from it all.

 We arrived at the campsite late afternoon on Friday, the information on the website and directions got us there with no issues and after the usual numerous trips to the car to unload we were all set up by teatime.

 The campsite had a couple of stalls offering food (all day breakfast, a coffee station and healthy eating van with soups, baked potatoes and shakes).
 We had however brought our own cooking equipment and whilst there was a designated bbq and cooking area with nearby seating, we as the majority of campers did cook by the tent.
 The staff on site were helpful and friendly and the facilities basic as expected on any campsite.

 We didn’t go into the festival on Friday as last entry was 8pm and the shuttle bus takes about 15-20 mins so we just didn’t have time once we had set up camp and eaten.
 (We only found about the last entry time by word of mouth ) Again this was a bit of a shame, if the camping had been on site, we would have definitely had a stroll into the festival and watched Madness!
 It did, however, allow us to have a relatively early night ready for the Saturday morning.